Toronto Community Crisis Service

-The Toronto Community Crisis Service (TCCS) is the non-police crisis intervention pilot program operated by the City of Toronto.
-The program runs in four areas of Toronto and partners with local community health agencies, which provides crisis workers.
-The program is integrated with the local 2-1-1 and 9-1-1 call centres.
+The Toronto Community Crisis Service (TCCS) is the mobile crisis intervention program operated by the City of Toronto.
+The service provides a non-police-led response to mental health crisis calls and wellness checks for residents over the age of 16.
+It is integrated with the local 2-1-1 and 9-1-1 call centres, and has been described as "Toronto’s fourth emergency service".

 History

+Early discussions and planning

 In 2020, in response to calls for police reform following the murder of George Floyd in the United States and a series of similar incidents in Toronto such as the death of Regis Korchinski-Paquet, Toronto City Council considered a series of motions aimed at reforming policing and crisis response in the city.
 Mayor John Tory tabled a motion to "detask" the Toronto Police Service.
 The city would explore how duties currently assigned to sworn officers would be assumed by "alternative models of community safety response" to incidents where neither violence nor weapons are at issue.
 Tory's motion passed unanimously on June 29.

 City staff presented a report to the Executive Committee on January 27, 2021, which recommended the creation of a community crisis support service pilot program.
 The Executive Committee endorsed the report and it was later adopted by Toronto City Council on February 2.
-City council gave the Social Development, Finance and Administration Division (SDFA) the remainder of the year ot develop the non-police crisis response pilot.
+City council gave the Social Development, Finance and Administration Division (SDFA) the remainder of the year to develop the non-police crisis response pilot.

 Denise Campbell, the division's executive director indicated in April that some issues her team were considering included integration with 9-1-1 and 2-1-1 call centres, consultation with community and police, and the mandate of the program itself.
-A point of contention was the language of the program, whether it is non-emergency of crisis.
+A point of contention was the language of the program, whether it is non-emergency or crisis.
 According to Campbell, despite the word non-emergency, the goal is that the program would be able to respond to calls as fast as an ambulance.
 As a pilot project, the division aimed to target specific communities most at need.
 Three of the services areas were divided geographically, another pilot program was creating a team aimed at serving Indigenous communities.
 The program was projected to cost the city between $7.2 million to $7.9 million to operate each year.